Note: RC=right click

 Here are the configuration steps you can take to localize your MX Linux after installation.

 - Change the keyboard: click Start Menu > Settings > Settings Manager > Keyboard, Layout tab: uncheck Use system defaults then select the keyboard(s) you want available.
-Click Keyboard Manager (flag) in the Notification Area to select active keyboard.
+Click Keyboard Switcher (flag) in the Notification Area to select active keyboard.

 - Get language packs for major applications: click Start menu > System > MX Package Installer, provide the root password, then click Language to find and install language packs for the applications you use.